What is Prevent?

 - providing information and training to staff engaged in the provision of student welfare and pastoral support

 - producing and overseeing a protocol on the management of speakers and events

 - maintaining an effective dialogue with the Students’ Association to manage the process among the student community

 Where, in relation to the Counter-Terrorism & Security Act, members of staff and/or students raise concerns regarding the wellbeing of students, or the invitation of potentially controversial speakers, or the staging of potentially controversial events, the PREVENT Management Group will provide advice and ultimately will make decisions on the College’s behalf.

 What does it mean for me?

 If you are concerned that an individual may be at risk of being drawn into terrorism, please follow this procedure to help you take the appropriate action.
-You can find more specific information by following the links below:

 What about freedom of speech?